Corruption Robust Offline Reinforcement Learning with Human Feedback: Introduction

 \subsection{Related Work}

-\textbf{Preference-based RL}: Our work is related to preference-based reinforcement learning (PbRL)~\cite{wirth2017survey, lee2021b}.
-Although the field of PbRL is not new, there have been significant recent interests in designing provably optimal RL methods from preferences~\cite{zhan2023provable,ZJJ23, wang2023rlhf}.
+\textbf{Preference-based RL}: Our work is related to preference-based reinforcement learning (PbRL)~\parencite{wirth2017survey, lee2021b}.
+Although the field of PbRL is not new, there have been significant recent interests in designing provably optimal RL methods from preferences~\parencite{zhan2023provable,ZJJ23, wang2023rlhf}.
 In particular, \citet{ZJJ23} proposed a pessimistic maximum likelihood estimation for provable PbRL under clean data.
 Our algorithm, in particular the reward confidence set construction, is related to the method proposed by \citet{zhan2023provable}.
-However, unlike \cite{zhan2023provable} we don't build a confidence set around the probability transition function, but rather use reduction to offline RL.
-Finally, there are several works on PbRL in online setting~\cite{pacchiano2021dueling, chatterji2021theory, chen2022human} which are complementary to the work on offline setting.
+However, unlike \cite{zhan2023provable} we don't build a confidence set around the probability transpition function, but rather use reduction to offline RL.
+Finally, there are several works on PbRL in online setting~\parencite{pacchiano2021dueling, chatterji2021theory, chen2022human} which are complementary to the offline setting.

 \textbf{Corruption robust RL}: Our work is closely aligned with the research on corruption robust RL, where the challenge lies in designing agents that can effectively learn in the presence of adversarial corruption on both rewards and transitions~\cite{rakhsha2020policy}. \citet{zhang2022corruption} has considered linear MDP, and have designed corruption robust offline RL by robustifying the least squares value iteration method.
 On the other hand, \cite{YYGZ23} has considered corruption robustness in general MDPs by adopting uncertainty weighting to nonlinear function approximation~\cite{ye2023corruption}.
 In the online RL setting, \citet{lykouris2021corruption,chen2021improved} proposed robust RL methods capable of accommodating up to $\epsilon \leq O(1/\sqrt{T})$ fraction of corruptions. \citet{zhang2021robust} developed an online policy gradient method that is resilient against a constant fraction of adaptive corruption.
+Furthermore, there are other approaches for robustness in offline RL, including model selection~\cite{wei2022model}, hybrid RL~\cite{panaganti2022robust}, and others~\cite{wu2022copa, yang2023towards}.